StephenCleary/blog-stephencleary-dotcom/blog/_posts/2012-08-30-async-coroutines.md

 ---
 layout: post
 title: "Async Coroutines"
-tags: ["async", ".NET"]
 ---

-We've been [introduced to scheduled concurrency](http://blog.stephencleary.com/2012/08/async-and-scheduled-concurrency.html).
+We've been [introduced to scheduled concurrency]({% post_url 2012-08-23-async-and-scheduled-concurrency %}).
 Now how about a quick example?